WEX Inc. (WEX)'s Financial Results Comparing With Shutterstock Inc. (NYSE:SSTK) | New Business Observer

 |45.95

-Table 1 shows gross revenue, earnings per share and valuation of the two companies.
-Shutterstock Inc. appears to has lower revenue and earnings than WEX Inc. Business that presently has a higher P/E ratio means that it is the more expensive of the two businesses.
-WEX Inc. has been trading at a higher P/E ratio than Shutterstock Inc., which means that it is at the moment the more expensive of the two companies.
+Table 1 shows top-line revenue, earnings per share and valuation of the two companies.
+Shutterstock Inc. seems to has lower revenue and earnings compared to WEX Inc. The business that Currently has a higher price-to-earnings ratio is considered the more expensive of the two businesses.
+WEX Inc. has been trading at a higher price-to-earnings ratio than Shutterstock Inc., which means that it is at the moment the more expensive of the two companies.

 Profitability